Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems

+{It is easy to see that the time average reward of any algorithm with sublinear regret, i.e., regret $O(T^{\rho})$, $\rho <1$, converges to the time average reward of the optimal policy.
+For any algorithm with sublinear regret, its regret is a measure of its convergence rate to the average reward.
+In Section \ref{single:sec:strong-alg}, we will give an algorithm whose regret grows logarithmically in time, which is the best possible rate of convergence.}

-Assume that the transition probability matrices for the arms are known by the player.
-Then, URBP turns into an optimization problem (POMDP) rather than a learning problem.
-In its general form this problem is intractable \cite{papadim1999}, but heuristics, approximations and exact solutions under different assumptions on the arms are studied by \cite{whittle1988restless, guha2010approximation, ahmad2009optimality} and many others.
+As mentioned earlier, if the transition probability matrices of the arms are known by the player, then the URBP becomes an optimization problem (POMDP) rather than a learning problem.
+In this section we discuss the solution approach to this optimization problem.
+This approach is then used in subsequent sections by the player in the learning context using {\em estimated} transition probability matrices.